 Individual vs. Household Exposure We constructed our measures of direct and indirect exposure (equations (1) and (3)) at the household-level.
-This had the benefit of allowing us to match more voters to a firm, as we could link partners of employed people even if they were themselves unemployed.
+This had the benefit of allowing us to match 62% of voters to a firm, instead of 41%, as we could link partners of employed people even if they were themselves unemployed.
 We find that this choice has no considerable effect on our results.
 The results when considering only individual exposure are statistically equal-albeit larger-to the ones leveraging household exposure.
-We report these findings in Table C.12.
+We report these findings in Table C.9.